-- 38.3 The notice sent by CONTRACTOR must indicate the position(s)/title(s) for vacant or new employment opportunity, description of same, requirements/qualifications for position(s), anticipated pay rate or salary schedule, the location where applications/request(s) for applications are being received, final date of acceptance for applications, and any special circumstances relevant to the hiring procedure for said position(s). - 38.4.
-CONTRACTOR is exempt from the provisions of this Section 38.0 if it is a governmental entity.
+- The notice sent by CONTRACTOR must indicate the position(s)/title(s) for 38.3 employment opportunity, description new of requirements/qualifications for position(s), anticipated pay rate or salary schedule, the location where applications/request(s) for applications are being received, final date of acceptance for applications, and any special circumstances relevant to the hiring procedure for said position(s). - 38.4 CONTRACTOR is exempt from the provisions of this Section 38.0 if it is a governmental entity.